void-ppc/void-ppc-docs/src/organization/mirrors.md

 Tier 1 mirrors sync directly from the primary and contain everything.
 They are also required to provide https.
-Other mirrors may sync from somewhere else and are allowed to host specific things only.
+Other mirrors may sync from somewhere else and are allowed to host specific things only (and may not always be up to date).

 To change your mirrors to use a different set, you must create files in `/etc/xbps.d` with the same names as those in `/usr/share/xbps.d`.
 Once you